JunjueLiao/junjueliao.github.io/content/authors/admin/_index.md

     #date_start: 2021-09-01
     #date_end: ''
     summary: |
       Jun.
 2024 - Sep.
+2024:
-2024: Working with Prof. <a href="https://www.aep.cornell.edu/faculty-directory/gennady-shvets">Gennady Shvets</a> at <a href="https://shvets.aep.cornell.edu/">Shvets Group</a> Cornell  as a research intern.
+      Worked with Prof. <a href="https://www.aep.cornell.edu/faculty-directory/gennady-shvets">Gennady Shvets</a> at <a href="https://shvets.aep.cornell.edu/">Shvets Group</a> Cornell and built an analytic model of stable structures in ultra-intense laser interaction with underdense plasma.
   - position: Undergraduate Researcher in SJTU LLP
     company_name: Advised by JieZhang
     company_url: ''